Orbital Services Corporation (OSCorp)

 Z-senz develops the next leap in LIDAR to enable safety and reliability in autonomous vehicles.
 The company's headquarters are in Washington, D.C.
 Founded in 2015 by a group of scientists with expertise in optics, lasers, material science, physics, and manufacturing,

-AlchLight is a research and development company based in Rochester, New York, that focuses on advanced laser material processing and fabrication.
-Founded in 2016, the company specializes in creating proprietary laser-fabricated materials with nanoscale surface textures.
-Utilizing femtosecond laser processing, AlchLight etches nanostructures onto various materials, effectively altering their intrinsic properties.
-This innovative approach enhances the performance of materials across multiple industries, including optical, thermal, mechanical, energy, and environmental applications.
+AlchLight is a research and development company based in Rochester, New York, founded in 2016.
+It specializes in advanced laser material processing and fabrication, focusing on the creation of proprietary laser-fabricated materials.
+The company employs femtosecond laser processing techniques to etch nanostructures onto various materials, altering their intrinsic properties.
+This innovative approach allows AlchLight to enhance material performance across multiple industries, including optical, thermal, mechanical, energy, and environmental applications.

 Grant in 2016